jfmwz/spark-admin/README.md

     cd spark-admin
     python app.py

-Then point your browser to `http://localhost:8888` and specify the Amazon credentials in the [Settings] menu
+Then point your browser to `http://localhost:8888` and fill in the AWS credentials in the [Settings] menu

 # FAQs